Can I Pay My Mortgage With a Credit Card?

 Is avoiding a late payment worth the interest charges?

 Credit card interest rates have risen substantially in the past few years.
-According to the Federal Reserve Bank of St. Louis, the average credit card interest rate in February 2023 was 20.09%, which was a major increase from the 14.56% average a year prior.
+According to the Federal Reserve Bank of St. Louis, the average credit card interest rate in May 2025 was 21.16%.
 A high interest rate means you pay more to borrow money from your card each month if you’re not paying the balance in full.

 If you’ll be unable to pay off your credit card balance soon after making the mortgage payment, check if the card’s interest charges will be higher or lower than the late payment fee your mortgage lender charges.